Postoperative pain relief

 - Only at certain times, such as when you get up out of bed to walk in the hallway or go to physical therapy

-Most pills or shots will provide relief for 4 - 6 hours, or more.
+Most pills or shots provide relief for 4 to 6 hours or longer.
 If the medicines do not manage your pain well enough, ask your health care provider about:

 - Receiving a pill or shot more often